 Research misconduct

-The College takes concerns or allegations of research misconduct raised very seriously.
-Anyone with concerns of this nature should contact either of the two individuals named above in the first instance.
+The College takes concerns raised about potential breaches of research integrity very seriously.
+Anyone with concerns of this nature should contact Nicola Sainsbury in the first instance.
 The College has a procedure for the investigation and resolution of allegations of research misconduct.

-Rose Bruford College is a subscriber to the UK Research Integrity Office.
+Rose Bruford College is please to have been a subscriber to the UK Research Integrity Office since September 2023.